ckormanyos/xxd/README.md

 ## Build

-Th source code in `ckormanyos/xxd` has been adapted for standalone build on most common operating systems.
+The source code in `ckormanyos/xxd` has been adapted for standalone build on most common operating systems.

 The source code of `ckormanyos/xxd` is written in the C language.